-The Bundle Score is calculated as the sum of all bundles for a given challenge that remain at the end of the challenge window.
+The Bundle Score is calculated as the sum of select bundle scores that remain at the end of the challenge window.

-$$BDL = \sum{bundles} score{bundle}$$
+$$BDL = \sum score{bundle}$$ , for bundle $\in Scoring$ Bundles where the set of "Scoring Bundles" is determined by the scoring selection criteria defined at the end of this section.
 The score for each individual bundle depends on the contents of the bundle, detailed below.

-For bundles that include only a single item from the set: {PoV, patch, Broadcast UUID}, the bundle score will be zero.
+For bundles that include only a single item from the set: {PoV, patch, Broadcast UUID}, the bundle score will be zero and that bundle will not be included in the set of scoring bundles.
 For example, a PoV bundled with a CRS-generated SARIF and plaintext-description will be collected and used for excellence metrics but will not earn additional points.